 Any one of Shannon’s seasons in life might contain enough wisdom in shattering, rising again and choosing to love oneself and others to fill a lifetime.
-She jokes that she’s on her 10th great life already, after the idea was given to her by an intuitive stranger in the grocery check-out line.
 Despite challenges, she persists in resiliency, compassion, kindness hope and a quirky sense of humor in life.
 (A good pun is its own re-word, right?)

 Some examples of Shannon’s departure from the obvious:

 After graduating from Yale Divinity School on scholarship, she left a teaching position at a prestigious university to pursue a career in direct sales with Mary Kay Cosmetics, Inc. and went on to earn the iconic Pink Cadillac 22 months after starting her business.

 At the age of 13, she converted to Christianity by opening the Yellow Pages (a paper phone directory before the age of Google) to find the nearest church to her house.
 After interviewing the pastors, she chose to join the church in order to have access to people who seemed normal, had stable lives, looked nice and smelled good.

 Shannon graduated 4th in her high school class while helping to raise her infant brother and balancing a history of coming and going from foster situations because of illness, abuse and neglect.